saba4firdous-ui/OrangeHRM-Test-Cases/Login.md

 * User should be redirected to the Dashboard.
 * Dashboard should be displayed without any login error message.

+**Actual Result: User successfully logged in and reached the Dashboard.

 **Status**: Pass.

 **Test Evidence**